 - 1. Has the sexual harassment policy been reviewed or amended ever since its development and promulgation? - 2.
-When was the last review of the company sexual harassment policy conducted? - 3.
-Do the management, employees, coaches, members (athletes), new members and new employees know about the policy on sexual harassment? - 4.
-When was the last training conducted for all relevant persons of the organisation on gender equality or prevention of sexual harassment? - 5.
-When was the last training conducted for related persons on handling sexual harassment complaints? - 6.
-As a policy maker, when did you receive your last training related to prevention of sexual harassment?
+When was the last review of the organisation's sexual harassment policy conducted? - 3.
+Do the new and existing members of the management, employees, coaches, athletes, members, etc. know about the policy on sexual harassment? - 4.
+Is the policy posted on the website of the organisation? - 5.
+When was the last training conducted for all relevant persons of the organisation on gender equality and prevention of sexual harassment? - 6.
+When was the last training conducted for related persons on handling sexual harassment complaints? - 7.
+As a policy maker, when did you receive your last training related to prevention of sexual harassment? - 8.
+Has there been any complaint relating to sexual harassment?
+If so, was the complaint handling procedure followed?